Air Force Veterans Mesothelioma Lawyer

 The U. S. Armed Forces used asbestos-containing products in ships, aircraft, buildings, military bases, barracks, mess halls, and other military facilities.
 The Department of Veterans Affairs states that there are over 25 million Americans that have previously served in the U.S. Military.

 Thousands of U. S. servicemen and women came into contact with asbestos fibers during their tour of service.
-Many Veterans diagnosed with Mesothelioma have complained that they were not given any warning, training or respiratory protective gear when handling, installing, loading, repairing, or removing asbestos-containing products.

 - Asbestos was used by the U. S. Military in more than 300 different materials and products.

 - Millions of U. S. Veterans have had exposure to asbestos during their tour of service.

 - A recent study showed that as many as 30-40% of Mesothelioma victims is U. S. Veterans.

 - Mesothelioma has affected veterans from all branches of service, including those who worked in Navy shipyards.